matiasespina1991/flutter-template-project/README.md

 Template Flutter project.

-# 1. Rename the Flutter App from `template_app` to the name of your app.
+# 1. Rename the Flutter app from `template_app` to the desired name of your app.

 1. **Change Package/Bundle ID:**
     - **Android:** Edit `android/app/src/main/AndroidManifest.xml` and change the `package` attribute.